 Work-related vehicle exemption

-A vehicle will be exempt from FBT only on days it is used for essential work purposes.
+A vehicle is exempt from FBT only on days it is used for essential work purposes.
 To be eligible for the exemption the vehicle needs to:

-• Employees must be provided with a letter of restriction stating that the work related vehicle is not available for private use except for travel between home and work, and for travel related to the business.
+- give employees a letter of restriction stating that the work related vehicle is not available for private use except for travel between home and work, and for travel related to the business

-• Checks need to be done quarterly (every 3 months) to make sure employees are only using the vehicles for work-related purposes.
+- complete 3-monthly checks to makes sure employees are using the vehicles only for work-related purposes.

 You should also keep a record of these checks.